brenttheisen/calliope/casbuilder.md

 ## Keyspace and Column Family

-CasBuilder forces you to provide the two compulsory configuration settings, namely keyspace and columnfamily.
+CasBuilder forces you to provide the two compulsory configuration settings, namely keyspace and column family.

 ```scala
 CasBuilder.cql3.withColumnFamily(keyspace, columnFamily)